 The OS X version of Photos continues to provoke more questions than any other topic, likely because so many people have used iPhoto for so long and are working through the transition to software that was released while a little too green.
 While it ripens, I’m afraid the answer to so many of your questions is, “You didn’t miss anything—the feature isn’t in Photos.”

 In some cases, features have transformed and can still be found in other places or through other means.
 One hopes that some cherished options will return in future updates.
-While Apple doesn’t respond to feedback, but it does accept it: If you want to see features return, file a request.
+While Apple doesn’t respond to feedback, but it does accept it: If you want to see features return,

 They give us those nice bright colors